8:25 Registration and Continental Breakfast

 Irene P. King

-summa cum laude from Miami University of Ohio in 2000 with a B.A. in political science and a minor in vocal music performance.
-She earned her J.D. from UNC School of Law in Chapel Hill in 2004 and began practicing family law in Charlotte the same year.
+summa cum laude, from Miami University of Ohio in 2000 with a B.A. in political science and a minor in vocal music performance.
+She earned her J.D. from The University of North Carolina School of Law in Chapel Hill where she clerked for everyone's favorite family law professor, Sally Sharp.

 Click here for more information about Irene.

 Katie Hardersen King